MedSafe® Collection Receptacles placed in communities for proper drug disposal

-MedSafe combines a stainless steel collection receptacle with a removable prepaid shipback inner liner.
-When the inner liner fills, authorized persons can safely remove the liner from the collection receptacle, seal it and return it via common carrier.
-Inner lines are treated using the DEA-preferred method of disposal, incineration, rendering the pharmaceuticals non-retrievable per the DEA's destruction standard.
+MedSafe combines a stainless-steel collection receptacle with a removable prepaid shipback inner liner.
+When the inner liner fills, authorized persons can safely remove the liner from the collection receptacle, seal it, and return it via common carrier.
+Inner lines are treated by incineration, rendering the pharmaceuticals non-retrievable per the DEA's destruction standard.

 MedSafe is designed for long-term care facilities (LTCF), licensed law enforcement, and drug treatment centers, as well as retail pharmacies and hospitals and clinics with on-site pharmacies.

 38-Gallon MedSafe is ideal for facilities, such as retail pharmacies, that generate larger amounts of pharmaceutical waste from ultimate users.
 MedSafe increases foot traffic for retail pharmacies by providing a much-needed service to the community.